 I am told that I can save the world.
 The orangutans, the dolphins, the ocean, the rain forest, and even humankind.
 All I gave to do is buy ‘sustainable’ and ‘fair’ products.
 But that is a lie.

 Over the last week, I ended up viewing three climate change-related shows: two films and one stand-up show/lecture.
-As far as I’m aware, I’ve never actually sat down to hash out my thought on climate change, so now seems as good a time to do so as any via my thoughts on each.
+I’m not really sure why they all came together, perhaps it was some sort of environment week.
+As far as I’m aware, though, I’ve never actually sat down to hash out my thought on climate change, so now seems as good a time to do so as any via my thoughts on each.

 I mention all this because Earth—about humanity’s ability to affect the Earth itself, illustrated by various quarries, mines and nuclear waste storage facilities—is not Our Daily Bread.
 For one, it contains a lot of speech, from Americans yee-hawing about how much they enjoy playing in sandpits to Italians talking about the thrill of defiling